Pipeline YAML Reference#

 Semaphore convenience images redirection

-Due to the introduction of Docker Hub rate limits, if you are using a Docker-based CI/CD environment in combination with convenience images Semaphore will automatically redirect any pulls from the semaphoreci
+Due to the introduction of Docker Hub rate limits, if you are using a Docker-based CI/CD environment in combination with convenience images, Semaphore will automatically redirect any pulls from the semaphoreci

 Docker Hub repository to the Semaphore Container Registry.

-Each container entry must define the name
+Each container entry must define a name

 and image